All official European Union website addresses are in the europa.eu domain.

 At the regional level, top-down regulatory measures may drive political commitment.
 For instance, national adaptation strategies and plans might mandate local and regional authorities to develop policy documents, offering technical support and financing mechanisms.
 National requirements for adaptation planning at local and/or regional levels are in place for several countries, like Croatia, Denmark, Finland, France, Germany, Greece, Ireland, Latvia, Portugal and Sweden.

-Increasingly, European local and regional authorities are moving forward with adaptation policymaking through voluntary and bottom-up approaches (see Examples 1.2 - 1.4).
+Increasingly, European local and regional authorities are moving forward with adaptation policymaking through voluntary and bottom-up approaches.
 Many demonstrate their commitment by taking part in international initiatives like the following:

 311 local and regional authorities have pledged their support for this mission, taking a significant step towards securing long-term political backing for their adaptation efforts.

-Local and regional authorities can demonstrate commitment to climate action by becoming signatories, territorial coordinators or supporters of the covenant.
-Local authorities (signatories) commit to submitting a sustainable energy and climate action plan within 2 years of joining.
-Regional authorities (territorial coordinators) offer help, within the network, with planning and implementing adaptation measures.
-As of 2023, there were over 11,000 signatories across the 27 EU countries, although less than half have committed to addressing climate change adaptation.
+Local and regional authorities can commit to climate action by becoming signatories, territorial coordinators, or supporters of the covenant.
+Local authorities commit to submitting a sustainable energy and climate action plan.
+Regional authorities offer help in the network with planning and implementing adaptation measures.

 In Denmark, although it is not obligatory, most municipalities review and update their local adaptation plans regularly – either in connection with municipal plans, or as part of DK2020, a voluntary Danish city network.
 The DK2020 initiative is based on a standard developed by C40 Cities.
 Participating in the network ensures all Danish municipalities use the same standard for planning climate action and illustrates the political support and leadership for climate adaptation across the country.